 - Its important that each employee receives a copy of your social media policy and understands the context of the document.
 If employees understand expectations, they will be less likely to violate them.

-- Tagging the Financial Institution’s Page is an easy way to increase page traffic and generate community interaction with you brand.
+- Tagging the Financial Institution’s page is an easy way to increase page traffic and generate community interaction with your brand.

 Social Media is an extremely powerful tool.
 When using it for good, it can help grow your business and increase your visibility.
-However, Inappropriate use of social media can pose a variety of risk factors to your financial institutions.
+However, inappropriate use of social media can pose a variety of risk factors to your financial institution.
 It is important to have a plan in place on how to handle social media and provide an outlet for any questions that may arise.
-Its important to note that each of the following items should be addressed in more detail within the financial institution’s social media policy.
+It's important to note that each of the following items should be addressed in more detail within the financial institution’s social media policy.

 Employees should not post content that could be viewed as threatening, intimidating, harassment or bullying.